 It was tons of fun to be part of the NCHE Blogger Team and post updates on the conference!

 I hope that I will get to meet up with some more of my readers at the 2013 conference!
 We can grab a coffee

-Hi - I am Merit, copywriter/editor and owner of Creative Social Media Services.
-I edit The Homeschool Journal, and the online news outlet, Homeschool-ology.
-I am formerly a classroom teacher and currently a Home Educator.
+Owner of Creative Solutions: Virtual Assistant and Social Media Services.
+Editor for The Homeschool Journal, and the online news outlet, Homeschool-ology.
+I am a former classroom teacher turned Home Educator.
 I serve as President of Friends of the Davie County Public Library, 501 c.3 , and I am the adult adviser for several youth led organizations.
 My family's lifestyle includes lots of creativity.
 We enjoy natural and simple living, organic gardening, reading, art, all kinds of music, and french foil fencing.